Nain Jaune: Preliminaries

+Play

-The game is played clockwise, so eldest hand, the player to the left of the dealer, starts.
-Eldest puts down any card of his choice, calling out its value e.g. "Five!", and continues with the next cards in sequence if able e.g. "Six, Seven, Eight...", regardless of suit.
+The game is played clockwise, so the player to the left of the dealer is first hand.
+First hand puts down any card, calling out its value e.g. "Five!", and continues with the next cards in sequence if able e.g. "Six, Seven, Eight...", regardless of suit.
 When a player stops he or she announces "no ... " or "without ... " (sans...).
 For example, to stop at nine a player announces "... no Ten!" (sans dix).
 The next player to the left continues the sequence if possible and if desired, and so on.
 If none of the players can complete the sequence, the player who has stopped starts a new sequence with any card.